Luminescence Children’s Choir

 You will also be asked to take a short aural test including melodic memory and sight-singing.

-Concert Choir applicants should have a basic level of music literacy and some proficiency in music-reading and sight-singing, however, applicants who cannot read music are still encouraged to apply - we can teach you!
+Concert Choir applicants should have a basic level of music literacy and some proficiency in Sight-Singing.
+Applicants who cannot read music are encouraged to apply for Little Lumi - we can teach you!
 We are looking for enthusiastic choristers, who are committed to the choir and willing to work hard.
-Applicants aged 7-10 are not expected to have any proficiency in sight-singing and music-reading.
+Applicants aged 7-9 are not expected to have any proficiency in sight-singing and music-reading.

 Where and when does the Luminescence Children's Choir rehearse?

 Little Lumi takes place from 4.30 - 5.30pm on Monday afternoons, at Ainslie Arts Centre.
 Choristers are expected to arrive punctually.
-In addition to lots of singing, choristers in Little Lumi are introduced to music literacy, rehearsal etiquette and basic vocal technique during their rehearsals.
-Members of Little Lumi are able to extend their music theory and aural skills in Sight-Singing 1, which is taught on Saturday afternoons (12pm - 12.50pm).
+In addition to lots of singing, students in Little Lumi are introduced to music literacy, rehearsal etiquette and basic vocal technique during their rehearsals.

 Are there costs associated with enrolment in the choir?